Confidence Interval

 Objective:

-This section will explain the meaning of confidence intervals in statistical analysis.
+This section will explain the meaning of the Confidence Interval (CI) in statistical analysis.
 The calculations will be shown for the:

 • Mean